 What deductions can you claim on IRS Schedule A?

 Some itemized deductions you may be able to claim on Schedule A include the following:

-- Medical expense deduction: If you had qualified medical or dental expenses that exceeded 7.5% of your adjusted gross income in tax year 2018, you might be able to take this deduction.
+- Medical expense deduction: If you had qualified medical or dental expenses that exceeded a set percentage of your adjusted gross income in the tax year, you might be able to take this deduction.
 You’ll report these expenses on Line 1 of Schedule A and the deductible portion will be reported on Line 4 of the schedule.

-- SALT deduction: You may be able to deduct up to $10,000 of certain state and local taxes you paid in 2018 ($5,000 if you’re married filing separately).
+- SALT deduction: You may be able to deduct up to $10,000 of certain state and local taxes you paid during the tax year ($5,000 if you’re married filing separately).
 These state and local tax totals get reported on Line 5d of Schedule A.

 - A deduction for investment interest: This can be reported on Line 9 of Schedule A, if you qualify for this deduction.

-- Charitable contribution deduction: For tax year 2018, you may be able to deduct certain contributions to qualified organizations and charities that equal up to 60% of your contribution base (for many taxpayers, this will be their adjusted gross income).
+- Charitable contribution deduction: You may be able to deduct certain contributions to qualified organizations and charities that equal up to 60% of your contribution base (for many taxpayers, this will be their adjusted gross income).
 The total deduction amount is reported on Line 14 of Schedule A.